gitlabhq/terraform-provider-gitlab/CONTRIBUTING.md

 }
 ```

+### M1/M2 Environments

+The apple silicon environments currently have an issue where the local GitLab container will now start to run tests.
+We recommend that you use GitPod for developing the
+provider until this issue is resolved.
+If you manage to get a mac environment working properly, please let us know by creating an issue!

 ### Use a Remote Environment via GitPod

 You can choose to use your own development environment if desired, however a `.gitpod.yml` file is included within the repository to allow the use of [GitPod](https://gitpod.io/) easily.